WeblateOrg/weblate/docs/contributing/start.rst

    ./rundev.sh stop

-Running the script without args will re-create a Docker container and restart it.
+Running the script without arguments will re-create the Docker container and restart it.

 .. note::